Get the Recipe

-Normally, I like to heat my corn tortillas by dipping them in water and heating them in a dry skillet until nicely charred (the water ensures that they stay moist and pliable as they char), but this time I decided to use an alternative method: light frying.
+Normally, I like to heat my corn tortillas by dipping them in water and heating them in a dry skillet until they're nicely charred—the water ensures that they stay moist and pliable as they char—but this time, I decided to use an alternative method: light frying.

 As for the eggs, some people like their fried eggs completely pure white and tender.
 Not me.
 I like my fried eggs with plenty of crispy, bubbly edges.
 This means using plenty of oil and heat.

-Next I gently slide the egg into the pool of oil, letting it rest long enough just for the outer edges to have their shape set.
+Next, I gently slide the egg into the pool of oil, letting it rest long enough just for the outer edges' shape to set.
 This takes about 10 seconds.
-You can then repeat the process, tilting the pan in a different direction until you've added as many eggs as you'd like.
+You can then repeat the process, tilting the pan in a different direction, until you've added as many eggs as you'd like.

-To really get the eggs extra crisp while keeping the yolk completely liquid, I use a spoon to baste hot oil over the upper surfaces of the egg whites (be careful not to scratch your non-stick pan with the spoon!).
-This creates tons of little bubbles on the top surface while also ensuring that there's no runny, snotty undercooked egg white left on the top surface.
+To really get the eggs extra crisp, while keeping the yolk completely liquid, I use a spoon to baste hot oil over the surfaces of the egg whites (be careful not to scratch your nonstick pan with the spoon!).
+This creates tons of little bubbles on the surface, while also ensuring that there's no runny, snotty undercooked egg white left over.

-I slip the fried eggs on top of the crisp tortillas, then spoon the salsa all over the eggs, making sure to keep the liquid yolk exposed (they just look so good that way).
+I slip the fried eggs on top of the crisp tortillas, then spoon the salsa all over the eggs, making sure to keep their liquid yolks exposed—they just look so good that way.

 That first knife stroke?
-The one that breaks the yolk and pulls it through the salsa like a river of liquid gold through a lava field?
+The one that breaks the yolk and pulls it through the salsa, so it flows like a river of liquid gold through a lava field?